chap0ng/md-master-thesis/readme.md

 ---

-Subject : the process & comunity of videogame cartography.
+Subject : the community & process of video-game cartography.

 Problematic : " How do community-driven map cartography influence the development, longevity, and player engagement in video games ?  "